kdeldycke/awesome-iam/README.md

 ## UX/UI

 As stakeholder of the IAM stack, you're going to implement in the backend the majority of the primitives required to build-up the sign-up tunnel and user onboarding.
-This is the first impression customers will get from your product, and can't be overlooked: you'll have to carrefully design it with front-end experts.
+This is the first impression customers will get from your product, and can't be overlooked: you'll have to carefully design it with front-end experts.
 Here is a couple of guides to help you polish that experience.

 - [The 2020 State of SaaS Product Onboarding](https://userpilot.com/saas-product-onboarding/) - Covers all the important facets of user onboarding.
 - [User Onboarding Teardowns](https://www.useronboard.com/user-onboarding-teardowns/) - A huge list of deconstructed first-time user signups.